KaiW96/Backend_Coding_Challenge/README.md

 The front end is created using HTML templates.
 The backend is created using the flask framework which is written in Python.
 MySQL was chosen as the database for this project.

-## Youtube Demonstration
-The youtube link below will take you to the live demonstration of the application in case you are not able install or run the program.

-[Link to Youtube Demo] https://youtu.be/rTghpAV7HNs

-## Authors
-* Kai Wang

 ## Required Technologies
 Python 3.6 and above <br />
 MySQL database